tryolabs/norfair/README.md

 -   The function used to calculate the distance between tracked objects and detections is defined by the user, making the tracker extremely customizable.
 This function can make use of any extra information, such as appearance embeddings, which can heavily improve tracking performance.

 -   Modular.
 It can easily be inserted into complex video processing pipelines to add tracking to existing projects.
-At the same time it is possible to build a video inference loop from scratch using just Norfair and a detector.
+At the same time, it is possible to build a video inference loop from scratch using just Norfair and a detector.

 -   Fast.
 The only thing bounding inference speed will be the detection network feeding detections to Norfair.